 6.6 The Employer shall designate and name the official to whom a written grievance is submitted at Step #2.

-6.7 a) It is understood and agreed that an employee does not have a grievance until he has discussed the matter with his foreman or other supervisory personnel acting in this capacity and given him an opportunity to deal with the complaint.
-His decision shall be made known to said employee within forty-eight (48) hours.
+6.7 a) It is understood and agreed that an employee does not have a grievance until the employee has discussed the matter with their foreperson or other supervisory personnel acting in this capacity and given the foreperson an opportunity to deal with the complaint.
+The foreperson’s decision shall be made known to said employee within forty-eight (48) hours.
 Grievances properly arising under this Agreement shall be adjusted and settled as follows:

 STEP 1 -